RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

     - Metadata
 ---

 Recently I did some research on the current best practices for the contents of the [`head`](https://developer.mozilla.org/en-US/docs/Glossary/Head) tag of an HTML document.
-Below you can find a detailed breakdown of how the different sections can or should be structured.
+Below you can find a detailed breakdown of how it should be structured.

 <!-- more -->